 Use piping bags.
 Apply all the green, then all the white and so on.
-Trees get the green first, because you if you run out, better to have a pink mitten than a pink Christmas tree.
+Trees get the green first, because if you run out, it is better to have a pink mitten than a pink Christmas tree.
 Your technique will improve as you go along.
 Stars and bells are last.

 Use tweezers to apply sprinkles in just the right place.
 Do it while the frosting is wet or it will never stick.

 9. Buy this pan!